Pages in Improving the lives of older people

 We want to hear about those practical schemes and projects already in place in Greater Manchester, which are helping to make your community and neighbourhood more age-friendly.

 Your scheme doesn’t need to be perfect and finalised – but you do need to be able to demonstrate that you are:

 - actively working to make your neighbourhood age-friendly

 - involving older people in the development of your scheme

 - committed to future age-friendly goals

-The challenge is open to the voluntary and community sector, public services, and older people's groups working together to make their community and neighbourhood more age-friendly.
+The challenge is open to the voluntary and community sector, public services, businesses, and older people's groups working together to make their community and neighbourhood more age-friendly.

 Successful entries will be those places that have most improved the quality of life of older people in their communities, and which provide shining examples of age-friendly practice for others to learn from.